TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Summary and perspectives

-Very recently, we applied DPOA to unveil the different charge-injection mechanisms in ultrafast (attosecond) pumped germanium \citep{inzani2022field} proving its efficiency and relevance to \emph{real} experimental setups.
-In the near future, we will obtain, within DPOA, the expressions for the time-dependent optical response (transient reflectivity and absorption) in pump-probe setups and we will use them, as well as those for the TR-ARPES signals, for germanium and other \emph{real} materials.
+Recently, we applied DPOA to unveil the different charge-injection mechanisms in ultrafast (attosecond) pumped germanium proving its efficiency and relevance to \emph{real} experimental setups \citep{inzani2022field}.
+Moreover, we have obtained, within DPOA, the expressions for the time-dependent optical response (transient reflectivity and absorption) in pump-probe setups \citep{eskandari2024generalized}.
 This kind of analyses is fundamental to advance the physical understanding of complex materials and the capability to eventually turn this knowledge into actual industrial and commercial applications, such as the recently proposed novel types of electronics.